 Two Phase Commit Protocol in Rust and Go

-Two phase commit (2PC) is basically a voting system for distributed transactions.
-Either everyone agrees to do something, or nobody does it.
-Think of it like picking a restaurant with friends - if anyone says no, you have to start over.
+Two-phase commit (2PC) is a voting protocol for distributed transactions.
+Either everyone agrees to do something, or nobody does.
+The classic analogy is picking a restaurant with friends: if anyone vetoes, the whole group has to start over.

 1